10/07/2019 10:30 AM

 We strongly recommend before you start digging your fence post hole that you either check for any mains electrics or contact your utility company to mark any underground cables or hazards.
 Doing this also allows for you to reassess the fence line, layout and any positioning issues to make sure everything is exactly where you require it.

-Timber or concrete posts
+Wooden or concrete posts

 If using timber posts it is important to note that they must be set in either concrete or Post Fixing Mix on top of a minimum of 2 inch ballast/gravel.
 This is to allow drainage to take place between the post and the concrete.
 For the best results we recommend using rapid drying Post Fixing Mix.
 Always try to angle Post Fixing Mix slightly so it can shed water away.